Let BC’s coastal landscapes buff away at life’s tensions.

 It’s a bit like being swaddled in a refreshingly cool, soft blanket.
-Exposure to blue spaces like ocean landscapes regulates the nervous system through the senses, making us feel calmer—what one researcher calls “blue mind“.
 Spend a few days or a week or two on the remote shores of BC, tap into the flow of your surroundings, and take in healing—through all your senses.

-BC’s mild-weathered coasts are bursting with life and vibrant greens throughout the year.
-There are endless ways to be enveloped by their beauty—the soft coastal light and colours have an especially pacifying effect.
-The deep greens, blues, and slate greys signature to the region affect us because of how our brains react to the cool, natural palette.
-When researchers tested which colours make us feel the calmest, they found that muted blues and greys ranked highest, with blue being the most soothing.
+BC’s mild-weathered coasts are bursting with life and vibrant shades of green throughout the year.
+There are endless ways to enjoy their beauty, and the soft coastal light can have a pacifying effect.
+The deep greens, blues, and slate greys signature to the region make us feel calm with their cool, natural palette.

-Take an ocean excursion from Prince Rupert and scan the blue horizon of Northern BC’s misty waters to spot humpback whales and orcas, or hike Vancouver Island’s Wild Pacific Trail in Ucluelet to reap the benefits of coastal colours on the brain as your feet crunch along this 8-km, oceanside trail.
-For a mainland adventure, follow the 180-km Sunshine Coast Trail that takes you through diverse coastal landscapes, with free huts to sleep in along the way.
+Take an ocean excursion from Prince Rupert and scan the blue horizon of Northern BC’s misty waters to spot humpback whales and orcas, or hike Vancouver Island’s Wild Pacific Trail in Ucluelet to reap the benefits of coastal colours as your feet crunch along this 8-km, oceanside trail.
+For a mainland adventure, tackle some of (or all of) the 180-km Sunshine Coast Trail that takes you through diverse coastal landscapes.

 When it comes to sounds that relax us most, nature does it best.
 The meditative sounds of the coast echo the body’s natural rhythms, which helps rebalance the nervous system.
 The gentle sound of the tide shifting at the shoreline, the pounding surf, or the tip-tap of rain on the coastal canopy all help move you toward a restful state.

-Experience this proven effect from under the cedar boughs of ancient trees as you forest bathe your way around Vancouver Island or Vancouver, or listen to the crashing waves as they lull you to sleep from an oceanview campsite or oceanfront cabin.
+Experience this soothing effect from under the boughs of ancient trees as you forest bathe on around Vancouver Island or near Vancouver, or listen to the crashing waves as they lull you to sleep from an oceanview campsite or oceanfront cabin.

-The smells of old-growth cedar, hemlock, and fir trees along the coast are also pleasant and uplifting.
-Coniferous scents can even bolster physical health by supporting the production of immunity-boosting cells, (which, in fact, inspired the healing practice of forest bathing).
-A particularly unique place to experience the signature aromas of BC is Haida Gwaii, an archipelago off the central coast and home of the Haida people, whose deep connection to the ocean is tangibly felt at every turn and where the smell of red cedar—from exquisite hand-carved canoes and 100-foot totem poles in historic Haida village sites—hangs heavy in the air and energizes.
+A unique place to experience the signature aromas of BC is Haida Gwaii, an archipelago off the north coast that is home to the Haida people.
+The Haida’s deep connection to the ocean is tangible, and the smell of cedar from exquisite hand-carved canoes and 100-foot totem poles in historic Haida village sites hangs heavy in the air.

-Surfing, swimming, bathing, and even dipping your toes in the ocean all have their benefits.
-Water therapy enthusiasts have used exposure to seawater for generations to support good health due to its high mineral content and buoyancy.
-Given the mild climate of much of BC’s coast, you can play in the water year round.
+Surfing, swimming, bathing, and even dipping your toes in the ocean all have therapeutic benefits.
+Water enthusiasts have used exposure to seawater for generations to support good health, and given the mild climate of much of BC’s coast, you can play in the water year round.

-For a refreshing yet bracing water experience, come in the offseason and savour the jolt of your first duck dive in Canada’s surfing capital of Tofino.
-While the ocean water is cold in this part of the world, you can also find plenty of remote marine hot springs tucked away from the shoreline in which to soak and steep away your stress.
-For those looking for more subtle exhilaration, experience the water from a water vessel: Cross the Salish Sea on your way to the Island by boat, or head to unique nearby areas ideal for sea kayaking like the conveniently-located Broken Islands to the south.
-Don’t forget to drop your fingers in as you glide through the water!
-From the North of the island, you can also access the outer reaches of the Great Bear Rainforest on a wildlife watching tour from the water through the Broughton Archipelago, the largest marine park in British Columbia.
+Come in the offseason to experience the jolt of your first duck dive in Canada’s surfing capital: Tofino.
+While the ocean water is cold in this part of the world, you can find plenty of remote and tucked away marine hot springs to soak away your stress.
+For more gentle exhilaration, board a water vessel: Cross the Salish Sea by boat, or try sea kayaking the conveniently-located Broken Group Islands.
+Don’t forget to drop your fingers in as you glide through the water.
+From the northern areas of the Island, you can access the outer reaches of the Great Bear Rainforest on a wildlife watching tour from the water into beautiful Bute Inlet.

-With more than 25 thousand kilometres of shoreline, discover the unique areas of BC’s Pacific coast and find your home base for renewal.
+With more than 25,000 kilometers of shoreline, discover unique areas of BC’s Pacific coast and find your home base for renewal.

 Things To Do